10 panel oral fluid drug screen

 Do not chew or suck on the sponge.
 If the color on the saturation indicator has not turned red within 7 minutes, repeat the process using a new device, beginning with Step 1.

 Read results at 5 minutes.
 Do not read after 5 minutes.
-A negative result is identified by the appearance of two-color lines.
+The appearance of two-color lines identifies a negative result.
 The intensity of the lines does not matter.
-A positive result is identified by the appearance of a line in the C region on the test strip and no line in the T region.
-If no lines appear the result is invalid.
+The C region’s appearance identifies a positive result on the test strip but no line in the T region.
+If no lines appear, the result is invalid.
 Repeat the analysis with a new test.

 NEGATIVE.
 Two lines appear. *The top line is the control line (C), the other line below is the test line (T).
 This indicates the result is negative and suggests that the drug concentration was below the detectable level.

 *NOTE: Consider a negative even when a faint distinguishable color line is visible.
 The shade of the (T) line will vary but noticeable.

 POSITIVE.
 Only one color (C) line appears.
 The apparent (T) line is not visible.
 This positive result indicates that the drug concentration is above the cut-off level.

 INVALID.
 If no control line appears, it indicates there is insufficient specimen volume.
 Review the procedure and repeat the process using a new device.
 If the problem persists, discontinue using the lot and immediately contact us.

 These oral fluid drug tests detect the following drugs: